rozek/blockly-ai-playground/README.md

 ![SummaryOfText](./Screenshots/SummaryOfText.png)

 > returns a summary of the given text.
-The block uses its own set of context items (prefixed with `Summarizer_`) to configure the inferencing parameters for text summarization - missing (or empty) items are taken from the default set
+The block uses its own set of context items (prefixed with `Summarizer_`) to configure the inferencing parameters for text summarization - missing (or empty) items are taken from the default set (see [related example](#text-summary))

 ![TaskDecomposer](./Screenshots/TaskDecomposer.png)